-Trains, buses and trucks: How 2023 could be pivotal for hydrogen technology in Canada | CBC News
+This year could be pivotal for hydrogen technology in Canada | CBC News

 The amount of pollution associated with hydrogen depends on how it's made.
 For instance, if solar or wind facilities — rather than a coal power plant — produce the electricity that is used to create hydrogen, the emissions are relatively low.

-Construction has just begun in northeast Edmonton on the largest hydrogen plant in the world by Air Products Canada.
+Construction has just begun in northeast Edmonton on what is expected to be the largest net-zero hydrogen plant in the world by Air Products Canada.
 The $1.6-billion facility will use natural gas to produce hydrogen with the goal of sequestering 95 per cent of the emissions and store them underground.

 "The challenge with hydrogen is a little bit of the chicken-or-the-egg challenge," said Kevin Krausert, chief executive of Avatar Innovations Inc., a Calgary-based firm that helps develop energy transition technologies.